Thersistrombus thersites

 Thersistrombus thersites, common name : the thersite conch, is a species of sea snail, a marine gastropod mollusk in the family Strombidae, the true conchs.

 Description

 The shell size varies between 100 mm and 170 mm.
 It is dextrally coiled and has lens eyes.
-It sexually reproduces, is a detritivore and moves by mucus mediating gliding.
+It sexually reproduces, is a detritivore and moves by mucus mediated gliding.

 Distribution

 This species is distributed in the Western Pacific Ocean and along the Philippines.